-Development Consistent with Government Code Section 65583(4)(B), objective development standards for emergency shelters include those applicable to all uses in the M-RP zone plus the following are as follows:
+Consistent with Government Code Section 65583(4)(B), objective development standards for emergency shelters in the M-RP zone are as follows:

 - Maximum Occupancy of 25 persons (higher occupancy facilities may be considered through a Conditional Use Permit). - Vehicle and Bicycle Parking.
 One vehicle parking space per five beds, plus one space for each employee on duty.
 One bicycle parking space per five beds. - Waiting intake area large enough to accommodate regular occupancy. - The facility may provide amenities such as: commercial kitchen, recreation room, support services, laundry services and storage areas. - Length of stay no more than six months in any 12-month period. - A written management plan including provisions for staffing, management, security, outdoor uses, temporary storage, site maintenance, service amenities and transportation. - Lighting for security and safety. - Minimum separation of 300 feet from any other emergency shelter.